szymooneq/szymooneq/README.md

 	</a>
 </p>

-I am a front-end developer with almost one year of non-commercial experience.
-I love creating websites/web applications.
-I am ambitious, persistent, and self-taught.
-I like challenges, I quickly adapt to new technologies and I pay attention to the small details.
-I learn every day to deepen my knowledge.
+I implement responsive and user-friendly interfaces and API-based applications.
+I’m constantly gaining new knowledge by creating and improving projects which help me practice my skills.
+My goal is work in a team that specializes in commercial projects.
+This would give me a chance to further improve my skills and gain valuable experience.

 - 🖥️ See my portfolio at [**szymondudka.xyz**](https://szymondudka.xyz/)
 - ✉️ Mail: [**szymooneq@zohomail.eu**](mailto:sdudka8@gmail.com)
-- 🧠 I'm currently learning app testing with **Jest** library.
+- 🧠 I'm currently learning **Jest** and **GraphQL**.
 - ⚽ Hobby: Travel / Gaming / Technology / Photography / Football.

 ### Languages and Tools